Towards Distributed Energy Services: Decentralizing Optimal Power Flow with Machine Learning: Assessing Data For Local Reconstruction

 minimizes the best-case expectation of \textit{any} distortion measure.
 That is, this choice of $\Sc_i$ yields the smallest lower bound $D^*$ from \eqref{eqn:rate_distortion_formulation} of any possible choice of $\Sc$. \end{lemma}

 Lemma \ref{thm:restricted_communication} provides a means of choosing a subset of the state $\{d_j : j \ne i\}$ to communicate to policy $\hat \pi_i$ that minimizes the corresponding best expected distortion $D^*$.
 Practically speaking, this result may be interpreted as formalizing the following intuition: ``the best thing to do is to transmit the most information.''
 In this case, ``transmitting the most information'' corresponds to allowing $\hat \pi_i$ to observe the set $\Sc$ of nodes $\{d_j : j \ne i\}$ which contains the most additional information about~$u_i^*$.
 Likewise, by ``best'' we mean that $\Sc_i$ minimizes the best-case expected distortion~$D^*$, for any distortion metric~$\pmb{d}$.
 Following the logic above of an example where there is little local information about $u_i^*$, the resulting nodes $\Sc_i$ are likely to exhibit behaviors that $u^*_i$ responds to in the considered OPF problem.
 We determine $\Sc_i$ by evaluating the mutual information for all possible sets $\{d_j : j \in \Sc\}) \ : \ |\Sc| = k$.
-In addition, in the case of selecting multiple nodes to communicate with, one may encounter the estimation to require significant memory and slow down.
-In such cases, a greedy approach, selecting one node at a time, may prove useful.
-This approach has near-optimal properties due to the submodular nature of mutual information~\cite{sharma_greedy_2015}.
+In the case of selecting multiple nodes to communicate with, one may encounter the estimation to require significant memory and slow down.
+A greedy approach, selecting one node at a time, may prove useful, and has near-optimal properties due to the submodularity of mutual information~\cite{sharma_greedy_2015}.